anuket-project/RM/doc/ref_model/chapters/chapter01.rst

 - **Cloud infrastructure abstraction**: In context with how it interacts with the other components required to build a complete cloud system that supports workloads deployed in virtual machines (VMs) or containers.
-Network function workloads that are deployed on virtual machines and containers are referred to as virtual network functions (VNFs) and containerised network functions (CNFs), respectively.
+Network function workloads that are deployed on virtual machines and containers are referred to as virtual network functions (VNFs) and cloud-native network functions (CNFs), respectively.

   **Note:** CNFs are now more commonly referred to as cloud-native network functions.